WalterJR60/hello-world/README.md

 # hello-world
-brand new coding
+Brand new coding
 Hello, all.
-Spending part of my afternoon learning a little about coding.
+I'm learning about coding.